prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-over the right to determine California’s future, demonstrating “how violence and conquest...go hand in hand with the state’s economic development.”[@formisano_presleys_2015 15] But without thinking on a planetary-geological scale of space and time, what Norris reveals about the influence of the capitalist system itself on the fate of the planet cannot come into focus.
-Whereas the competing forces of nature, humanity, and captial seem to contradict each other and remain distinct in the novel, attending to the ways they combine and co-determine each other reveals a logic similar to that of the Capitalocene.
+over the right to determine California’s future, demonstrating “how violence and conquest...go hand in hand with the state’s economic development.”[@formisano_presleys_2015 15] But without thinking on a scale of space and time broader than California, what Norris reveals about the influence of the capitalist system itself on the fate of the planet cannot come into focus.
+Whereas the competing forces of nature, humanity, and captial seem to contradict each other and remain distinct in the novel, a Capitalocene reading reveals how they combine and co-determine each other.

 And yet, the case for a Capitalocene reading of *The Octopus* might seem easily dismissed by reference to the following passage, one of Presley’s